 Accelerated investments in the green transition

-To kick-start the green transition in times of crisis, the European Commission will come up with a Communication to start a European ‘renovation wave’ in the third quarter of 2020.
+To kick-start the green transition in times of crisis, the European Commission published a Renovation Wave Communication on 14 October 2020.
 This massive renovation wave of buildings will improve energy efficiency and promote the circular economy, whilst creating local jobs in the coming years.

 On top of the renovation wave, the Commission will focus on rolling out renewable energy projects, especially wind and solar.
-To this end, the Commission will publish an offshore renewable energy strategy later this year.
+To this end, the Commission published an Offshore Renewable Energy Strategy on 19 November 2020.
 Moreover, the EU will reinforce its efforts to develop a clean hydrogen economy in Europe, something that is currently mainly promoted by Germany and the Netherlands.

 When it comes to clean transport and logistics, the Commission aims to accelerate the production and deployment of sustainable vehicles and vessels as well as alternative fuels.
-This ambition includes the installation of one million charging points for electric vehicles and a boost for rail travel and clean mobility in European cities and regions.
+This ambition includes the installation of one million charging points for electric vehicles and a boost for rail travel and clean mobility in European cities and regions, as set out in its Strategy for Smart and Sustainable Mobility published on 9 December 2020.

 EU ‘green’ levies to finance recovery